-Visitors may enter the Cathedral through the lateral entrance, in via Duomo.
+Visitors may enter the Cathedral through the main entrance or the lateral entrance in via Duomo.

-The guided visit of the church is included in the “Art & Faith” itinerary proposed by the volunteers of the cultural association “Ecclesia Viva”.
+The Bell Tower is also accessible through the lateral entrance in via Duomo: the guided visit of the Tower is included in the “Art & Faith” itinerary proposed by the volunteers of the cultural association “Ecclesia Viva”.

 April-October: open from Tuesday to Sunday, 10.00 a.m.-1.30 p.m. and 3.30 p.m.-7.00 p.m.